-Just life a lifestyle blog a personal development blog can be tough because many people don’t target a specific problem.
+Just like a lifestyle blog a personal development blog can be tough because many people don’t target a specific problem.
 They create a blog that is vague on its purpose beyond living a better life.

-With personal development you need to be very specific about what you are helping someone with.
+With personal development, you need to be very specific about what you are helping someone with.
 For example, you might say:

 I promise to help you kick your procrastination habit.